ansible-collections/ansible-consul/examples/README_VAGRANT.md

 4. If you notice an error like *vm: The '' provisioner could not be found.* make sure you have vagrant-hosts plugin installed

-### NEW
+### DNSMasq Forwarding

-The role now includes support for DNS forwarding with dnsmasq.
+The role includes support for DNS forwarding with dnsmasq.

 Install like this: